beardedeagle/mnesiac/README.md

 If you are not using `libcluster` or similar clustering library then:

 - When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia/1` function on the *new node*.
-This will initialize and copy the store contents from the other online nodes.
+This will initialize and copy the store contents from the other online nodes in the Mnesia cluster.

 ## Development